jonathanong/ci-workshop/README.md

 This workshop guides you through setting continuous integration and delivery in a sample React and Node application.
 You will learn:

-- How to setup CI/CD with Heroku Pipelines
+- How to setup CI/CD with Heroku Pipelines and Review Apps
 - How to write and setup unit and automation tests
   - Unit tests with Jest
   - Automation tests with Puppeteer and Selenium